lugmenn/portfolio/2024_03_watershed_database.md

 For this project, I used MySQL to extract data from a database that included some properties' records from Watershed Properties used as long\-term rentals, regarding their location and building characteristics, as well as yearly profits and occupancy rate.
 Another table included records from some other properties used as short term rentals, including their characteristics and rates per night.

-Through SQL queries, the data was transformed in order to be merged into a single table and select the short\-term rentals with similar characteristics as the ones on the list of long\-term rentals from Watershed, having both the yearly profits and the estimate rates per night needed to complete the analysis and the profits' estimates needed to decide which properties would increase total profits if they were to be converted into shot term rentals.
-This analysis was completed on Excel \(you can [read more here](https://www.datascienceportfol.io/lugmenn/projects/0)\).
+Through SQL queries, the data was explored and transformed before being merged into a single table needed for the analysis completion and calculate the estimated increase in profits needed to decide which properties should be converted into short-term rentals.
+This analysis was completed on Excel and Tableau. \(you can [read more here](https://www.datascienceportfol.io/lugmenn/projects/0)\).

 ![watershed schema](assets/p06- data cleansing excel/WSP_schema.png "Database Schema")